Why won't your Refrigerator Work Properly in the Garage?

 Now, how do you adjust the freezer temperature then if the only thermostat is in the refrigerator compartment? ah, Good Question.
 That is pretty simple.
 The evaporator is located in the freezer section.
 This is what "gets cold" when the compressor runs.
 The fridge section gets its cold air from the freezer.
 There is an air diverter that only allows a small amount of air to circulate from the freezer to the refrigerator when it's calling for cold.
 So, at the factory settings in an average room temperature setting, the freezer will have to run long enough to freeze when it needs to cool the fridge compartment.
 Make sense?
 If you want to make the freezer temperature lower, you are essentially going to starve the refrigerator side's air flow.
 This will keep the freezer running longer to cool the fridge section and therefor you have lower freezer temperature.

 Now here is the reason your Freezer won't Freeze in the garage during the winter months.
 If the outside temperature is close to the temperature your refrigerator section needs to be, the compressor will only have to run for a very short time to make the fridge happy.
 That will not be enough time for the freezer to pull down to the proper temperature.

 It is a rather simple solution that the average person can do themselves.
 The kit shown in this post is a garage kit for a Frigidaire Refrigerator.
 This will give you an idea of what one looks like.
-If you have any questions about this, just visit Appliance Outlet and type your Question in the box on the page.
+If you have any questions about this, just visit Appliance Outlet and you can get more help there.